Tracking your content marketing performance isn’t as easy as simply measuring your ROI – you need content marketing KPIs.

 Tracking, recording and analysing your content marketing performance is the first step to optimising your strategy and improving your return.

-Just as it is vital that you understand where you’re weakest and improving upon it, it’s also crucial that you know what you’re doing right and why it’s happening.
+Just as it is vital that you understand where you’re weakest, it’s also crucial that you know what you’re doing right and why it’s happening.

 The more you know about your audience, the better you can serve them.
-Content marketing is a relationship, use the data to understand your audience’s needs.
+Content marketing is a relationship, use the data from your KPIs to understand your audience’s needs.

 The metrics in this article do not lie.
-Always aim to beat your previous month.
+Create goals and always aim to beat your previous performance!